 - Questions to gauge their workplace satisfaction levels

-It is not a myth anymore how workplace satisfaction positively affects employee productivity.
+It is not a myth anymore of how workplace satisfaction positively affects employee productivity.
 But finding out if your employees are satisfied is really difficult if you don’t establish a strong communication.
 However, during one on one meetings since it’s only you and the employee, you get the opportunity to ask them these questions directly.

 One on one meeting questions for gauging employee satisfaction